Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Poor optimization can result in code issues including memory leaks and potentially fatal errors.

-*Important Note: iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that use too much.*
+***Important Note:*** *iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that consume too much.*

 ## Class Learning Objectives/Competencies (5 min)